Spark Your Success: Tips on Starting a Welding Business | MillerWelds

 Share

+Turn your welding passion into a professional business.
 Get tips from three successful welders and fabricators on how to start a welding business.

 Close up of an operator bent over a piece of metal he is welding

-Gregg: The side hustle started about 20 years ago, and COVID actually put me in it full-time.
+: The side hustle started about 20 years ago, and COVID actually put me in it full-time.
 The company I was working for went out of business, so that was an easy decision.
 I already had everything set up for welding on the side.
-A couple of clients came to me with pretty big jobs, and I knew I could live for months off those two jobs.
+A couple of clients came to me with pretty big jobs, and I knew I could live for months off those two welding jobs.
 Honestly, I should have done it years ago.
 I don’t know why I waited so long.

 Missy: I was ready to have more control over my schedule and to be able to see my mom and my dad more.
 My dad is sick, so I wanted to be able to help my mom out a little bit more.